Vince Cachero looks to rebound from first career loss

 “I felt fine.
 It was honestly me just getting caught, which happens in this sport — you can get caught any time.
 I have no real regrets; that’s just part of the sport.
 I feel good about my performance.”

-Was there any thoughts about what you missed out on since your opponent was signed to the UFC right afterwards?
+Were there any thoughts about what you missed out on since your opponent was signed to the UFC right afterwards?

-“Of course I wish that I was there now, but I’ve already made a bunch of adjustments that have already been paying dividends, which is only going to help me when I get to the UFC.
+“Of course, I wish that I was there now, but I’ve already made a bunch of adjustments that have already been paying dividends, which is only going to help me when I get to the UFC.
 Casey is Team Iridium, so I’m very happy for him and his success; the better he does, the better it looks for me.”

 How were you able to move on?
 Was there a point where you accepted it and/or a person who helped you get through it?